What is the Eisenhower Matrix? Theory, examples and template

-This article describes the Eisenhower Matrix in a practical way.
-After reading you will understand the basics of this powerful time management and effectiveness tool.
+Eisenhower Matrix: this article describes the Eisenhower Matrix in a practical way.
+After reading you will understand the basics of this powerful time management tool.

-The Eisenhower Matrix helps to distinguish between tasks that have to be carried out right away and tasks that can be dealt with at a later time or can even be ignored completely.
+The Urgent Important Matrix helps to distinguish between tasks that have to be carried out right away and tasks that can be dealt with at a later time or can even be ignored completely.

 Quadrant 1 – Do